 You likely know the word kaizen to mean “continuous improvement” or just “improvement”.
 Perhaps you first heard the term associated with doing a “kaizen event” or project.

-When I moved to Japan in 2015 I was fascinated to learn about the origins of the concepts of the Toyota Production System — or what we know as “lean” — as well as immerse myself in Japanese culture and learning the language.
+When I moved to Japan in 2015, I was fascinated to learn about the origins of the concepts of the Toyota Production System — or what we know as “lean” — as well as immerse myself in Japanese culture and learn the language.

-Change + Good…or is there even deeper meaning?
+Does kaizen just mean Change (Kai) + Good (Zen)…or is there an even deeper meaning?

 Check out my video below to learn what I’ve discovered about the real meaning of kaizen and how we can each apply the principles of continuous improvement to ourselves.